-So many willows would get planted that a monoculture could overgrow the creek bottom and actually increase flood risk (see photo below).
+For example, so many willows would get planted that a monoculture could overgrow the creek bottom and actually increase flood risk (see photo below).

-In large open spaces there tended to be enough room to allow for this, but in high risk urban areas with confined stream corridors the increase in flood risk from overgrown vegetation was a problem.
+In large open spaces there tended to be enough room to allow for this, but in high-risk urban areas with confined stream corridors the increase in flood risk from overgrown vegetation was a problem.

 But still, adding willow stakes to riprap was a small step towards making engineers more comfortable with designs that relied less on traditional hardened structural features and more on vegetation for stability.

-…towards shorter sloping grouted boulder structures like in the following photo.
+This change led to shorter sloping grouted boulder structures like in the following photo.

-In 2008, the Corps and EPA issued new mitigation guidance – which totally focused on the functions and values of the aquatic ecosystem and replacing those as closely as possible in channel designs.
+In 2008, the Corps and the EPA issued new mitigation guidance — which focused on the functions and values of the aquatic ecosystem and replacing those as closely as possible in channel designs.
 There was a big push to maintain the length of stream, meaning a project must result in the same linear feet or sinuosity along the stream as before the project.
 There would be no more straightening and shortening of channels to move the water through quickly from A to B.

 As engineers grappled with this new requirement, it resulted in channel alignments with perfect sine waves that had fixed wavelengths and amplitudes, like in the photo below.

 This was more natural looking than previous stream designs, but a little too geometrically perfect to truly mimic what would be seen in nature.